Sunny Beach

 Created in 1958 as a weekend getaway for Bulgarian families, Sunny Beach has become the largest tourist and vacation spot in the country.
 Today, the area contributes a significant part of the province's annual gross domestic product.
 Initially a small beachside resort, it has grown to include a large variety of recreational activities and services, gambling establishments as well as sports and music venues.

-Its rapid growth makes it the largest resort on the entire Black Sea coast; to the south, the complex has merged with the town of Nessebar.
+Its rapid growth makes it the largest resort on the entire Black Sea coast; to the south, the complex has merged with the town of Nesebar.

 Tourism

 Sunny Beach has a very small permanent population, but during the summer the resort is home to many thousands of tourists.
 The main strip of high-rise hotels backing onto the beach is 5 km long and extends along a wide bay between Sveti Vlas and Nessebar, soon to connect with the village of Tankovo.